Redux-Utils/react-native-redux-persist/JS.README.md

 // Create a configuration for the persist const configs = {
 	key: "root", // Key to store the data
-	storage: {
-		type: "localStorage", // Type of storage (local, session or cookies) },
+	storage: AsyncStorage, // Storage to save the data
 };

 const persistReducers = persistReducer(configs, reducers);